scaleoutsean/eseries-perf-analyzer/kubernetes/README.md

 - CSI plugin for persistent volumes
 - Existing InfluxDB, Grafana in the same namespace used for monitoring: `epa`

-### Deployment decisions
+## Deployment decisions

 In their current form dbmanager and collector don't use any service ports, TLS certificates and such.
 They can run in the same namespace as InfluxDB (and Grafana).

 The main thing to decide is where to run collectors: in the same namespace, in the same Kubernetes cluster, or externally and closer to each E-Series array (in which case InfluxDB 8086/tcp must be exposed at `EXTERNAL-IP` and (should be) secured by firewall rules).

-Another concern is whether you want to encrypt the monitor account password (used by both dbmanager and collector).
-If you use the monitor account, which is read-only, the risk of password being exposed is fairly low.
+Another concern is whether you want to encrypt the monitor account password (used by collector).
+If the SANtricity (read-only) monitor account is used, the consequence of its password being exposed is that someone could see your E-Series metrics, capacity and such - in other words, very limited impact.
+Additionally, each collector can run in a different location, be secured by respective E-Series "owner", and use a different password.
+The risk is low and that's why collector still stores credentials in deployment's ENV variables.
+But collector deployment YAML can be modified and password stored elsewhere similarly to what we do for InfluxDB.

-## Create namespace and deploy InfluxDB and Grafana
+## Create a namespace and deploy InfluxDB and Grafana

 ### Create a namespace